OperationSpark/Playing-With-Objects/README.md

 Make a function that clears the input boxes so that another person can be entered.
 4.
-Make a function that runs when the `Add` button is clicked and uses the other functions to add a `person` to the list and clear the form.
+Make a function that runs when the `Add` button is clicked and uses the other functions to add a `person` to the list and clear the inputs.

 Open up your website workspace and